German (For 2014–2015 academic year) Associate Professors

 Successful honors students whose departmental average is 3.50 or higher are eligible for high honors.
 For this distinction the student must fulfill all regular honors requirements and must also pass an additional oral examination based on his or her cumulative work in German courses.

-Acceptance is possible for all students who have at least two years of college German, a minimum GPA of 3.30 in all German courses, and an overall GPA of 3.00, and who show a continued interest in the study of German language and literature.
+Acceptance in Delta Phi Alpha (national German honor society) is possible for all students who have at least two years of college German, a minimum GPA of 3.30 in all German courses, and an overall GPA of 3.00, and who show a continued interest in the study of German language and literature.

-Both university and major credits are normally granted to students who achieve a score of 4 or 5 on the Advanced Placement examinations in German language and literature.
+Both university and major credits are normally granted to students who achieve a score of 4 or 5 on the Advanced Placement examinations in German language and literature or a score of 6 or 7 on the higher level International Baccalaureate German exam.
 Transfer credit for courses taken at other institutions may be granted with the approval of the department chair.

 Every spring the department conducts a study group at the Albert-Ludwigs-Universität in Freiburg, Germany.
 Majors in German are normally expected to avail themselves of this opportunity.
 The study group is also open to non-majors who have sufficient German language skills.
-For more information, see information from the German Department on the Freiburg study group
+For more information, see "Off-Campus Study;"

 The Max Kade German Center in Lawrence Hall serves the department both as a seminar room and as a common room.
 It offers audiovisual facilities, German television broadcasts, Internet connections, a German reference library, and current German periodicals.
 The center is also the site of lectures, film screenings, and a weekly coffee hour.